DEV Community

 Buy pressure: where new TRX goes

-The rest of the buy ledger is empty.
+Buy #3 — Foundation buy — is the second offset.
+Tron Inc., the Nasdaq-listed TRX-treasury company, buys about $50,000 of TRX a day on the open market under a disclosed 360-day programme, roughly 13.9M TRX over the window.
+It now holds more than 693M TRX and is accumulating, not selling; the purchases remove float from the tradable market even though they do not change the minted supply.
 Buy #1 — programmatic buyback — is zero; there is no protocol buyback on TRX.
-Buy #3 — Foundation buy — is zero; there is no accumulation programme.
 Buy #4 — new long-term lock — is zero as a programmatic line: freezing TRX for energy and bandwidth is user-driven, not a programme with an announced lock quantum.

 Foundation and overhang

 TRX carries no market-release overhang on a published schedule.
 The supply is fully distributed, and while the TRON DAO and foundation hold TRX, those holdings are not on a published release programme, so the framework books no scheduled overhang flow for the window.
-The supply trajectory is therefore set almost entirely by the balance between the Super Representative reward mint and the transaction-fee burn, both of which are observable.
-There is no hidden tranche waiting to enter the market beyond ordinary treasury discretion, which the framework monitors but does not quantify absent a scheduled release.
+The largest identified team-controlled balance is the Tron Inc. treasury of roughly 693M TRX, which is currently growing rather than releasing — a buy-side overhang, not a sell-side one.
+If that treasury or any DAO reserve began moving TRX onto the market between refreshes, the outflow would enter Sell #3 at the next refresh.
+Absent a scheduled release, the supply trajectory is set almost entirely by the balance between the Super Representative reward mint and the transaction-fee burn, both of which are observable on-chain.

 How TRX compares to other uncapped fee-burn chains

 The mechanism that drives TRON's reading is transaction volume, because the burn scales with fees paid.
 TRON's fee burn is heavily tied to stablecoin transfer activity on the network; when that throughput is high, the burn approaches or exceeds the mint and the net falls toward or below zero.
-The August 2025 fee cut lowered the burn per transaction, which is why the same volume now produces a smaller offset and the net reads slightly positive.
+The 2025 fee cut lowered the burn per transaction, which is why the same volume now produces a smaller offset and the net reads slightly positive — with the Tron Inc. open-market buying shaving a little more off the float.

 What to watch in the next 90 days

-Watch transaction volume, especially stablecoin transfer throughput, which is the largest driver of the fee burn — a sustained rise could push the burn back above the mint and tip TRX net-deflationary again.
-Watch for any further change to the fee schedule, since the August 2025 cut is what moved the network across the flat line.
+Watch transaction volume, especially stablecoin transfer throughput, the largest driver of the fee burn — a sustained rise could push the burn back above the mint and tip TRX net-deflationary again.
+Watch the Tron Inc. treasury disclosures: the 360-day, $50,000-a-day buying programme is dated and ongoing, and a pause, expansion, or any pivot to selling would change the buy side directly.
+Watch for any further change to the fee schedule, since the 2025 cut is what moved the network across the flat line.
 Watch the Super Representative reward parameters, governed on-chain, which set the mint rate.
-Because the net sits so close to zero, any of these could flip the sign; there is no fixed schedule forcing the outcome.
+Because the net sits so close to zero, any of these could flip the sign.

 Summary

 TRX is a near-balanced ledger, currently just inflationary.
-Super Representative block and vote rewards mint about 351.9M TRX over the window while transaction-fee burns remove about 280.8M, for a framework reading of +0.075% net against the monitor's +0.08% — essentially exact agreement.
-There is no cap, no vesting, and no scheduled overhang; the supply path is set by the mint-versus-burn balance.
-The August 2025 fee cut reduced the burn and tipped the network from deflationary back to slightly inflationary, and transaction volume is the variable most likely to move it back.
+Super Representative block and vote rewards mint about 352.5M TRX over the window, while transaction-fee burns remove about 261M and the Tron Inc. treasury buys roughly 13.9M off-market, for a framework reading of +0.08% net against the monitor's +0.10% — within tolerance.
+There is no cap, no vesting, and no scheduled sell-side overhang; the supply path is set by the mint-versus-burn balance plus open-market accumulation.
+The 2025 fee cut reduced the burn and keeps the network slightly inflationary rather than deflationary, and transaction volume is the variable most likely to move it back.
 TRX sits close enough to flat that small shifts could change the sign.

 Top comments (0)